Brooklyn Family Lawyer for Divorce, Child Custody, Support, Adoptions and more

 While it’s true that uncontested divorces are generally straightforward and devoid of “drama,” it’s still not wise to go “pro se” or attempt to represent yourself in a divorce.
 Even the most basic “no-frills” divorce averages around 57 pages of documentation that need to be properly completed and filed with the court.

-The Law Offices of Mary Katherine Brown offers three hours of legal consultation and preparation of all divorce documents in a simple, uncontested divorce for as low as $1500 but that rarely actually happens.
+The Law Offices of Mary Katherine Brown can prepare all divorce documents in a simple, uncontested divorce for as low as $1500 but that rarely actually happens.
 What are reasonable expectations?
 Why?

 The complexities and nuances of the family court system in New York can be difficult to navigate on your own and not worth the risk of jeopardizing the outcome of your case.
 There’s also no guarantee that an uncontested divorce will not turn contentious despite initial good will, which makes an attorney even more valuable in terms of anticipating and safeguarding your interests.

 Contested Divorce Process in New York:

 If you or your spouse do not agree on how to resolve one or all of the key issues in your divorce, your case will be contested.
 A typical contested divorce in New York will usually involve the following process:

 One spouse commences a divorce action by purchasing an index number from the county clerk and files a summons with notice or summons and complaint with the county clerk’s office.